 Skip to content

-Script Development / Export Function DFF.API
+Script Development / Exported Function DFF.API

 The detailed parameter list is as follows:

-Parameter Type Required / Default Value Description
+Parameter Type Required / Default Description

 tags[#] str Required Function tag

-Unit: seconds, range 1 ~ 3600
+Unit: seconds, value range 1 ~ 3600

 cache_result int None Duration to cache result data.